isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

     This table contains protein expression quantification estimates based on the RPPA (reverse phase protein array) platform.
 Note that only a subset (~70%) of the TCGA tumor samples were assayed on this platform.
 This technology uses antibodies which bind (sometimes non-specifically) to the target protein.
 In certain cases, an antibody may target a specific phosphorylated protein.
-All of this information is contained in this table: each row contains an estimate of the ``Protein_Expression``, with the following fields specifying which
+Each row in this table includes an estimate of the ``Protein_Expression``, with the following fields specifying the
     protein: ``Gene_Name`` (aka symbol), ``Protein_Name``, ``Protein_Basename``, and ``Phospho``.
     Additional fields include the ``antibodySource`` and ``validationStatus``.